 You get the point.
 Insurance companies have a broad range of products and policies they can offer.
 Use this to your advantage.

-Your premiums might have increased for other reasons, as well.
-If you were in an accident, your carrier might have raised your rates.
-If you had a traffic violation, this may have impacted your rates, as well.
-A different carrier might be able to beat those rates.
+If you were in an accident or got a speeding ticket, your carrier might raise your rates.
+A different company might be able to beat those rates.